willsuan/spectral-flow/README.md

 Open the newest `runs/<timestamp>/` to see figures.

 For a full interactive flow, open `notebooks/00_driver.ipynb` and run cells top‑to‑bottom (first cell auto‑installs the package for the notebook kernel).

-A sample run with pre‑rendered figures lives in `runs/sample_run/` for immediate visual inspection.

 ---